 This state’s name means “wooden canoe people” or “he of the big canoe.”
 But unless you speak Sioux Indian, you might need to sneak a peek at the answer on the next slide.
-(Or, you can use this list revealing how every state in America got its name!)
+Or, you can use this list that reveals how every state in America got its name!

 Mystery flag #5

 History and patriotism collide on this flag.
 (You’ll get double points on this state flag quiz if you can spell the state’s name correctly!)

 If you have a hunch the letter C on this flag represents a specific state, you would be correct.
 But is it California?
 Connecticut?
 Read on to find out.
 Don’t miss the American facts your history teacher never taught you.